India–Myanmar border

 The India–Myanmar border is the international border between India and Myanmar (formerly Burma).
-The border is 1,643 km in length and runs from the tripoint with China in the north to the tripoint with Bangladesh in the south.
+The 1,643 km long border runs from the tripoint with China in the north to the tripoint with Bangladesh in the south.
 Geographically, the Indo-Burman Ranges stand as a physical barrier between the Indian subcontinent and Southeast Asian Massif.

 History

 Early history

-Various empires and states of India and Burma, as Indianised Hindu-Buddhist mandala of Greater India and Indosphere, have had consistently changing borders throughout the history going back over several centuries.
+Various empires and states of India and Burma, as Indianised Hindu-Buddhist mandala of Greater India and Indosphere, have had changing borders going back several centuries.

-19-20th century: British colonial period
+19–20th century: British colonial period

-The first formation of the Indo-Burmese border during the British Raj] was through the First Anglo-Burmese War, which resulted in the Treaty of Yandabo in 1826.
-The Burmese relinquished control over Assam, Manipur, Rakhine (Arakan), and the Taninthayi coast, thereby delimiting much of the modern boundary in general terms.
-In 1834 the Kabaw Valley areas was returned to Burma and a modified boundary delimited in this region, dubbed the 'Pemberton Line' after a British boundary commissioner, which was later refined in 1881.
+The first formation of the Indo-Burmese border during the British Raj was through the First Anglo-Burmese War, which resulted in the Treaty of Yandabo in 1826.
+The Burmese relinquished control over Assam, Manipur, Rakhine (Arakan), and the Tanintharyi coast, thereby delimiting much of the modern boundary in general terms.
+In 1834 the Kabaw Valley areas was returned to Burma and a modified boundary delimited the region called the 'Pemberton Line' after a British boundary commissioner, Robert Boileau Pemberton.
 In 1837 the Patkai Hills were unilaterally designated as the northern boundary.

 Large swathes of Burma were annexed to the British Empire following the Second Anglo-Burmese War of 1852–53.
 The remainder of Burma was conquered in 1885 and incorporated into British India as a province.

-In 1894 a boundary between Manipur and the Chin Hills (recognized as part of Burma) was delimited, and the existing 'Pemberton line' boundary modified again in 1896.
+The Pemberton Line was first refined in 1881.
+In 1894 a boundary between Manipur and the Chin Hills (recognised as part of Burma) was delimited, and the existing Pemberton boundary modified again in 1896.
 Further boundary modifications were made in 1901, 1921 and 1922.

-In 1937 Burma was split off from India and became a separate colony.
+In 1937 the British government split Burma from India and made it a separate colony.
 In 1947 India gained independence, however the country was partitioned into two states (India and Pakistan), with the southernmost section of the Burma-India border becoming that between Burma and East Pakistan (modern Bangladesh).
 Burma gained independence in 1948.
 On 10 March 1967 Burma and India signed a boundary treaty which delimited their common frontier in detail.
 Security along the border has often been poor, owing to ongoing conflicts in north-east India and western Myanmar.